Bowel cancer screening

 The bowel cancer screening programme involves the use of a home testing kit to collect a sample of bowel motion.
 Completed tests kits are returned to a laboratory which looks for traces of blood in the sample.
 Blood indicates that further investigations, usually a colonoscopy, are required.

-The Northern Ireland Bowel Cancer Screening Programme is supported by a comprehensive communications plan which encourages participation through an integrated programme of public relations; a mass multi-media campaign that includes television, radio, press, outdoor advertising on buses and washroom advertisements; and supporting literature.
+The Northern Ireland Bowel Cancer Screening Programme is supported by a comprehensive communications plan which encourages participation through an integrated programme of public relations; a mass multi-media campaign that includes television, radio and press.

 For further information on bowel cancer screening please see: